Residual Strain Therapy

 Residual strain occurs from the fascia tightening and stiffening, stemming from the trauma or injury, which over time can wear on the bodies muscles, joints and nerves.
 Since this tissue is throughout the entire body, these issues can occur anywhere and at any time.
 Some might experience symptoms immediately and others might have them develop slowly over time.
 Luckily, this tissue can be relaxed and treated through this release of residual strain and balance and communication can be restored in most cases.

-This RST technique is performed by Dr. Stone and done through light to moderate pressure to find the tension and release the fascia to it is original state.
+This RST technique is performed by our physicians and done through light to moderate pressure to find the tension and release the fascia to it is original state.
 These releases can provide immediate relief and change within the body but may require a series of treatments for lasting improvement and relief.
 An initial exam will better indicate how many treatments may be necessary.
 The good news is, once the restriction is repaired, it stays that way unless further trauma is incurred.

 Some issues that can find great relief through RST: